exonum/exonum-doc/src/get-started/java-binding.md

 - Same sender and receiver.

-An exception of any other type will be recorded with _no_ error code as an "unexpected" execution error.
+An exception of any other type will be recorded with _no_ error code as an “unexpected” execution error.

 If transaction execution fails, the changes made by the transaction are rolled back, while the error data is [stored in the database][call-errors-registry]